INSPIRATION

-Both of these were written many centuries ago – affirming that the human condition and wish for fulfilment is universal across time and across continents.
+Here are some poems and reflections I return to.
+Both of the poems below were written many centuries ago affirming that the human condition and wish for fulfilment is universal across time and across continents.

 The Guest House